 Our long-term equity-based incentive program is designed to give our key employees a longer-term stake in our company, act as a long-term retention tool and align employee and shareholder interests by aligning compensation with growth in shareholder value.
 To achieve these objectives, we have historically relied on a combination of grants of stock options and restricted stock, which are subject to vesting requirements and are made under the MIND Technology, Inc. Amended and Restated Stock Awards Plan (the "Stock Awards Plan").
-In its considerations of whether or not to grant equity awards to our Named Executive Officers and, if equity awards are so granted, in its considerations of the type and size of the awards, the Compensation Committee considers the Company-level performance, the applicable officer's performance, comparative share ownership by similarly situated executives of companable companies, the amount of equity previously awarded to the applicable officer and the vesting schedule of outstanding awards.
+In its considerations of whether or not to grant equity awards to our Named Executive Officers and, if equity awards are so granted, in its considerations of the type and size of the awards, the Compensation Committee considers the Company-level performance, the applicable officer's performance, comparative share ownership by similarly situated executives of comparable companies, the amount of equity previously awarded to the applicable officer and the vesting schedule of outstanding awards.
 While there is no formal weighting of these elements, the Compensation Committee considers each in its analysis.

-No restricted stock awards were granted in fiscal 2023 or 2022.
-In August 2022, the Compensation Committee granted options to purchase to each of our Named Executive Officers as follows: Mr. Capps - options to purchase 100,000 shares of common stock; Mr. Cox - options to purchase 60,000 shares of common stock.
-The closing stock price on the grant date was \$0.79 per share.
-The options vest in equal one-third increments on each of August 3, 2023, August 3, 2024, and August 3, 2025, subject to the applicable Named Executive Officer's continued employment through each such vesting date.
+No restricted stock awards were granted in fiscal 2024 or 2023.
+In August 2022, the Compensation Committee granted options to purchase to each of our Named Executive Officers as follows: Mr. Capps - options to purchase 10,000 shares of common stock (on a reverse split adjusted basis); Mr. Cox - options to purchase 6,000 shares of common stock (on a reverse split adjusted basis).
+The closing stock price on the grant date was \$7.90 per share (on a reverse split adjusted basis).
+One-third of the options vested on August 3, 2023, one-third will vest on August 3, 2024, and one third will vest on August 3, 2025, subject to the applicable Named Executive Officer's continued employment through each such vesting date.
 The vesting provisions are consistent with those of equity awards granted by our Peer Companies and further facilitate our retention efforts.